notsag-dev/the-bug-hunters-methodology/README.md

 - Use Google to search for the copyright sentence: `"Twitch Interactive, Inc" inurl:twitch`
 - Search the domain on Shodan
 - Find subdomains:
+  - Find subdomains -> feed them back to the beginning of the workflow.
+Iterative process.
   - Linked discovery:
     - Check all links on the page to get new domains/subdomains
     - When new domains/subdomains are found, also add them to the spider list and repeat